Two Hands (Big Thief album): Background and recording

-"Replaced", co-written by Adrianne Lenker and Buck Meek, appears on the album in its original demo recording.
-The demo was recorded in a cabin in Topanga Canyon in February 2019.
+"Replaced", co-written by Adrianne Lenker and Buck Meek, appears on the album in its original demo recording from the sessions the band recorded in a cabin in Topanga Canyon in February 2018.

 Music and lyrics

 Two Hands sees Big Thief take on "powerful and gritty" grunge-folk.
 It also works in indie rock, yielding a "crisper [and] more jagged" sound than that of U.F.O.F.
 Slant saw the music as shoegazing that had 1960s / '70s folk and rock filtered through it.
 In the album's press release, Adrianne Lenker said, "Two Hands has the songs that I'm the most proud of; I can imagine myself singing them when I'm old.
 Musically and lyrically, you can't break it down much further than this.
 It's already bare-bones."

 Release and promotion

 In early August, some fans who had purchased U.F.O.F. on vinyl from the 4AD website received an unmarked 7" record in the mail.
 It contained two songs that were later revealed to be the title track "Two Hands" and "Love In Mine", a track appearing on the Japanese version of the album.
 The 7" had "10/11/19" etched into it, alluding to the release date.

 The album was announced on August 13, 2019, alongside the release of its first single, "Not".
 Upon release, the song was awarded the "Best New Track" distinction by Pitchfork, with Quinn Moreland calling it "a towering statement from a group constantly leapfrogging over themselves."

 On the August 19, 2019, the band performed Two Hands in full during an intimate show at London's Bush Hall.

 A second song from the album, "Forgotten Eyes", was released on October 2, 2019.